starchildluke/astro/src/content/posts/ai-is-a-lot-like-an-orange.md

 Feel free to let me know if any of those need rearranging but they all make up what AI is.

 As for computer science, those would be... orange tree grove I guess?
 The jury's still out on that one.

+But if you're looking for things that AI *isn't*, [I have a list for that too](/posts/things-that-ai-isnt/).